Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data

 A series of six OSSEs are conducted to investigate the potential impacts of assimilating muon flux measurements into NWP.
-The first OSSE (henceforth, "NoDA") assimilates no observations and acts as our control experiment.
+The first OSSE (henceforth, "NoDA") is a control experiment that assimilates no observations.
+To be clear, the NoDA OSSE consists of 50 freely-evolving WRF ensemble members and no DA whatsoever is performed.
 The next four OSSEs assimilate muon flux observations every hour at the center of the simulation domain (17.21\textdegree S, 65.55\textdegree E), albeit with differing detector exposure: 10\textsuperscript{3} m\textsuperscript{2}s, 10\textsuperscript{4} m\textsuperscript{2}s, 10\textsuperscript{5} m\textsuperscript{2}s, and 10\textsuperscript{6} m\textsuperscript{2}s.
 The final OSSE assimilates a surface pressure (PSFC) measurement every hour at the center of the domain (17.21\textdegree S, 65.55\textdegree E).

 All assimilated measurements in this study are synthetically generated from the NR.
 To be precise, suppose the function $h$ denotes obtaining an error-free measurement from an NR atmospheric state $\boldsymbol{x_{*}}$.
 Any measurement $y_o$ assimilated in this study account for measurement uncertainties via